 Tours in the mangroves can be enjoyed by group boat, kayak, and jet ski.
 Book through one of the many activity centers in town.Continue to 13 of 13 below.

 13 of 13

-Koh Lipe, one of Thailand’s farthest islands, can be reached by taking a 90-minute ferry.
-There is actually an immigration point on the tiny island.
+Koh Lipe, one of Thailand’s fringe islands, can be reached by taking a 90-minute ferry from Langkawi.
+There is actually an immigration point on the tiny island!

-Koh Lipe’s cuteness has cost it dearly.
+Koh Lipe’s cuteness and walkability have cost it in recent years.
 The tiny island, traversable by foot, gets busy.
-The primary reason to visit is for diving and beach-accessible snorkeling.
+The primary reasons to visit are the diving and beach-accessible snorkeling.

-Consider adding Koh Lipe to your trip if you plan to split your time between there and Langkawi, or if you just really want to boast about visiting an island in Thailand — a good enough reason on its own.
+Consider adding Koh Lipe to your trip if you've got bonus time and want to add a second country.
+Or if you just really want to boast about visiting an island in Thailand during your trip to Malaysia — a good enough reason on its own!

 Tip: Don’t believe outdated reports that there are no ATMs on Koh Lipe or that it is a “quiet” island.
 Although there are no cars and very few motorbikes, Koh Lipe has developed rapidly in recent years.
-You’ll find at least three ATMs that dispense Thai baht.
+You’ll find at least three ATMs (one should be working) that dispense Thai baht.